mobilinkd/tnc3-firmware/WindowsFirmwareUpdate.md

 The third part of this document outlines troubleshooting steps.

+If you have already downloaded and installed the STM32CubeProgrammer software, feel free to skip to the [Firmware Update Section](#firmware-update-process).

 # Installing the Firmware Programmer and Device Drivers

 The Mobilinkd TNC3 uses the STM32CubeProgrammer software from